 While every species with which we share the planet is also arguably at the pinnacle of biological evolution, Homo Sapiens would seem to enjoy peculiar success.
 Is something special going on, and if so can it continue?
 Some folks fret that human ascendancy could someday be challenged by robots, or space aliens; but most, if they give it any thought at all, believe natural selection will bear our species gloriously forward -- that the bathing-ape that is Man will evolve to become smarter, live longer, etc. But, this is almost certainly not what the relentless process of emergence has in store for us.
 Selective pressure on Homo sapiens has been greatly altered by modern conditions -- with the result that as individuals we are actually less hardy than our ancestors.
 But how biological humans will, or won't, evolve is largely beside the point.
 What I suggest instead is that Life has already stepped across the next great threshold of self-organization.
-Homo Sapiens has been subjugated, and the process that elevated our species to a seemingly privileged position in the natural order has already moved on to the next stage.
+The primate Homo Sapiens has been subjugated, and the process that elevated our species to a seemingly privileged position in the natural order has already moved on to the next stage.
 Though the signs of a sea-change are all around us, we don't yet recognize this transition for what it really is.
 But, before we get to that, we must first take a fresh look at behavior.

 BRAINS AND BEHAVIOR